 Form the Dumplings

-- Coat a paper towel with vegetable oil and use it to oil your cutting board or work surface and the broad side of a cutting knife or cleaver (a cleaver works best).
-Keep the dough covered to prevent it drying out while preparing the dumplings.
+Coat a paper towel with vegetable oil and use it to oil your cutting board or work surface and the broad side of a cutting knife or cleaver.
+Keep the dough covered to prevent it from drying out while preparing the dumplings.

-- Break off 1 teaspoon of the har gau dough, roll into a ball and then flatten it by pressing it in the palm of your hand.
+Break off 1 teaspoon of the dough and roll into a ball.
+Flatten the ball of dough by pressing it in the palm of your hand.

-- Lay the dough on the work surface and press down on it with the oiled side of the knife or cleaver to form a circle that is 2 1/2 to 3 inches in diameter.
+Lay the dough on the oiled work surface and press down on it with the oiled side of the knife or cleaver to form a circle that is 2 1/2 to 3 inches wide.

-- Add a heaping teaspoon of filling and place it in the middle of the wrapper, spreading it out evenly but not touching the edges.
+Place a heaping teaspoon of filling in the middle of the wrapper, spreading it out evenly, without it touching the edges.